danielkesner/code-sample/src/testinfo.md

 - They ran more than 1km in a single run, 3 days in a row.
 This should count once per 3 consecutive days. i.e.: having at least one 1k run 6 days in a row counts as 2-times, not 4-times.
 - They ran more than 10km in a calendar week.
 Consider a calendar week as starting on Monday and ending on Sunday.
-- Be creative and make up a 3rd rule based on what you see in the data.
-(they've increased their distance ran every day for more than 3 days)
+- They've increased their distance ran every day for more than 3 days

 Your program should accept a single user id as input (either as a command line argument or from stdin), and output JSON to stdout.
 Feel free to make assumptions about these requirements and document them as part of your submission.